SoftwareEngineeringToolDemos/FSE-2012-Prest-Version-of-Dione/build-vm/README.md

 ## Build your own Virtual Machine

-### Here's how you can spin up a Virtual Machine for PREST:
+### Here's how you can spin up a Virtual Machine for PREST ...

 This folder contains files and scripts used to build a virtual machine using Vagrant and Oracle Virtual Box.
 This VM will contain the "PREST" Tool.